 Triangles are known as continuation patterns, meaning the trend stalls out to gather steam before the next breakout or breakdown.
 They are named triangles as the upper and lower trend line eventually meet to form a tip and connecting the starting points of both trend lines completes a triangle shape.
-The trend line continues to close the channel until the price level breaks on heavy to resume the prior trend again.
+The support trend line continues to close the channel until the resistance price level breaks on heavy volume to resume the prior trend again.
 There are three types of triangle patterns.

 Ascending triangles are bullish continuation patterns that form when the upper trend line is flat or horizontal while the lower trend line continues to rise diagonally.
-This indicates the up trend has stalled while the line representing buyers continues to rise, thereby closing the distance between the lower and upper trend line.
-Eventually the lower trend line closes in the gap enough to cause impatient bidders to come off the fence in a buying spree that surges the price through the upper trend line with heavy volume.
+This indicates the up trend has stalled while the support line representing buyers continues to rise, thereby closing the distance between the lower and upper trend line.
+Eventually the lower trend line closes in the gap enough to cause impatient bidders to come off the fence in a buying spree that surges the price through the upper trend line resistance with heavy volume.
 This breakout action resumes the next leg on the up trend as prices climb to new highs.

 Descending triangles are bearish continuation patterns.
 They are an inverted version of ascending triangles.
 The form as a downtrend stalls out.
 The lower support trend line goes flat or horizontal as the upper trend line continues to fall diagonally closing the gap.
 The upper trend line represents sellers anxious to unload their position by lowering the ask/offer prices.
 Eventually sellers get impatient and overwhelm the support trend line by dumping shares.
 This triggers panic as the price collapses in a breakdown that kick starts the next leg of the downtrend making new lows.